SmartTensors/GeoThermalCloud.jl/README.md

 ## GeoThermalCloud installation

-To install required all the modules, execute in the Julia REPL:
+To install all required the modules, execute in the Julia REPL:

 ```julia
 import Pkg
 Pkg.add("GeoThermalCloud")
 ```
 ## GeoThermalCloud examples

-GeoThermalCloud analyses can be executed as follows:
+GeoThermalCloud machine learning analyses can be executed as follows:

 ```julia
 import Pkg